shizukaziye/MudaeFarm/README.md

 **Autorolling is disabled by default.** You must copy the ID of the channel you want to enable autorolling in, and send that ID in `#roll-channels`.

-For JSON-based configuration messages, you can simply edit the contents.
+For JSON-based configuration messages, you can simply edit the contents and the bot will reload the changes automatically.